 * Second-degree connection: using InMail message or by sending them an invitation to your contact list through the option Connect.

 * Third-degree connection: you can only connect with the person if they have their profile open, in that case, you will see their name and surname.
-If you only see the name and the option to connect does not appear, it means that the profile is private, but you can send them an InMail message.
+If you only see the name and the option to connect does not appear, the profile is private, but you can send them an InMail message.

 As we explained at the beginning, degrees are not used to evaluate a person’s professional experience and no one can move up a degree because it is not the concept.
 The degrees of connection only serve to show you your level of contact with other people.

-However, it is also important to clarify that having many first degree contacts does not give you a higher professional status either, this only serves your personal interest in surfing the net, searching for interesting profiles or finding jobs.
+However, it is also important to clarify that having many first-degree contacts does not give you a higher professional status either, this only serves your personal interest in surfing the net, searching for interesting profiles, or finding jobs.

 The main advantage of having a first-degree connection with someone is that you can send them a direct message, which can be very useful in times of professional recruitment or when in need of advice.
 Also, having many people in the first degree will increase the suggestions of people you can relate to.
 Expanding your network of contacts in the first degree will also expand the suggestions of new people in degrees two and three.